 As you point out, some of the micronutrients may become less of a requirement based upon the overall dietary scheme.

 There is no point in telling someone to stop doing something if they are thriving.
-However, at the same time I can’t stop thinking of Dr Bruce Ames’ Triage Theory which suggests that, in the absence of adequate nutrients, the body will prioritise nutrients towards short-term survival rather than optimal health and longevity.
+However, Dr Bruce Ames’ Triage Theory which suggests that, in the absence of adequate nutrients, the body will prioritise nutrients towards short-term survival rather than optimal health and longevity.

 The challenge in using the RDIs at the extremes is that they have not been adjusted to cater for varying requirements of people following a vegan, keto, or carnivorous approach.

 Many are quick to dismiss the RDIs because of the numerous anecdotes of people thriving with no plant-based foods.
-But I’m eager to understand, as much as we can with the available data, how the parameters might change and what is still relevant and important.
+But it’s still important to understand, as much as we can with the available data, how the parameters might change and what is still relevant.

-While the DRIs are based on people eating a standard western diet, anecdotally many people seem to find they need to supplement electrolytes when they reduce or remove carbohydrates sources from their diet, so I don’t think we can say that someone on a carnivorous diet would have a lower requirement for electrolytes such as sodium, magnesium or potassium.
+While the DRIs are based on people eating a standard western diet, anecdotally many people seem to find they need to supplement electrolytes when they reduce or remove carbohydrates.

 In this chat with Joe Rogan, Rhonda Patrick gets into the nitty-gritty of the nutrient requirements and whether they are still relevant for carnivores.